Crypto regulation in Gibraltar

-The proposed rules would establish a regime for the authorization and supervision of token sponsors (authorized sponsors) who would be responsible for ensuring compliance with this part of the rules.
-An authorized sponsor must be appointed for each public offering of tokens promoted, sold or distributed in Gibraltar or from Gibraltar.
-Authorized sponsors may be appointed as promoters of Gibraltar or promoters of the proposal, wherever they may be.
+The proposed rules will establish a regime for the authorization and supervision of symbolic sponsors (authorized sponsors) who will be responsible for ensuring compliance with this part of the rules.
+An authorized sponsor should be appointed for each public offering of tokens advertised, sold or distributed in Gibraltar or from Gibraltar.
+Authorized sponsors may be appointed as propagandists of Gibraltar or propagandists of the proposal, wherever they may be.

-Authorized sponsors would need to have the knowledge and experience of the ICO as well as the intelligence and administration of Gibraltar.
-They will be allowed to delegate some of their work to others, including offshore parties, but will remain directly responsible to the GFSC for the actions of their delegates.
+Authorized sponsors should possess the knowledge and experience of ICO, as well as intelligence and administrative information on Gibraltar.
+They would be allowed to delegate some of their work to other parties, including offshore shipments, but would remain directly responsible to GFCs for the actions of their delegates.

-Under the proposed regime, authorized sponsors would have to have one or more sets of rules for the proposals they sponsor.
-Authorized sponsors are considered to be best placed to identify best practices for the proposals they sponsor and are free to apply different codes to different categories of tokens and offers.
-Codes of practice may cover issues such as the application and distribution of sales proceeds.
+Under the proposed regime, authorized authors would have to have one or more sets of rules for the proposals they support.
+Authorized sponsors are considered best suited to identify best practices with respect to the proposals they support, and are free to apply different codes to different categories of tokens and offers.
+Codes of practice may cover issues such as the application and distribution of proceeds of sale.

-The Code of Practice should be included in the authorized sponsors’ agreements with their ICO clients.
-The submission of codes of practice will be part of the application process for an authorized sponsorship license.
-Preliminary report of changes in codes of practice is required and it will be treated in the same way as other important changes in business.
+The Code of Practice should be included in authorized sponsors’ agreements with their ICO clients.
+The submission of codes of practice will be part of the application process for a sponsorship licence.
+A preliminary report on changes to codes of practice is required and will be treated in the same way as other important business developments.

-It is proposed that the rules define the principles governing the contents of the rules.
-Authorized sponsors would have the right, subject to approval, to establish their own methodologies for implementing the principles.
+It is suggested that these rules define the principles governing the content of the rules.
+Authorized sponsors will have the right, subject to approval, to establish their own methodologies for the implementation of the principles.

 Authorized sponsors’ registers, codes of practice, sponsors’ clients and tokens

-GFSC will establish and maintain a public register of authorized sponsors and their codes of conduct (past and present).
+GFSC will establish and maintain a public registry of authorized sponsors and their codes of conduct (past and present).

-The GFSC will add to the public registry the following information on public offers provided by authorized sponsors of public proposals in which they participate:
+The GFSC will add to the public registry the following information on public offers made by authorized sponsors of public proposals in which they participate:

-- code of practice applicable to the proposal; and
+- The code of practice applicable to the proposal; and

-- any interest that they and their associates have in the proposed tokens.
+- Any interest that they and their partners have in the tokens offered.

 New controlled activity and offense